kedacore/keda/spec/triggers/README.md

       namespace: keda # optional
 ```

 `name` refers to the name of the `TriggerAuthentication` that is deployed and describes how the trigger should authenticate.

-Optionally, you can assign a `namespace` if it lives in another namespace than the `ScaledObject`.
+**Assumptions:** `namespace` is in the same deployment as the configured `scaleTargetRef.deploymentName` in the ScaledObject, unless specified otherwise.

 # Supported Trigger Types